Mordziarz/RSCUcaller/README.md

 "Species"-This column should contain the names of the sequences, corresponding to the Species column from the get_RSCU_out() data frame.
 "group"-This column should specify the group to which each sequence belongs.

+The function will generate graphics in the "selected_species" folder and table Post_hoc_table_selected_species.csv in the working directory.

 ```{r}
 Boxplot_between_groups(get_RSCU_out = get_RSCU_out, grouping_table = grouping_table, width = 6, height = 6, xlab = "title of x lab", res = 300)
 ```